 The dimensioning of mFRRda is part of the determination of FRR (total of aFRR and mFRRda).
 See dimensioning under aFRR.

 Below you will find a table with determined volumes of mFRRda.
 The actual contracted volumes may differ to contract the best economic mix of reserves.

 Emergency power is contracted by TenneT at suppliers.
 The incident reserve supplier has the obligation, over the entire contract period, to be able to draw or supply the power agreed from the Dutch grid on call from TenneT.
-The emergency power is purchased per quarter and per month.
+The emergency power is purchased weekly and as of the 1st of September 2020 daily.
 Learn more about the product mFRRda then read the following documents.

 manual Frequency Restoration Reserves scheduled activated (mFRRsa)